Topics on this page

 If you are 16 and 17 years old, there may be additional exceptions.
 For example, if you are serving as an election judge, you may work more than 12 hours on an early voting day or on election only, but you must have your parent/guardian's consent.

 In Maryland, your parents may be allowed to take control of the money you earn if you are under the age of 18.
-The Court of Appeals (Maryland's highest court) has stated that a parent has a right to a child’s earnings.
+The Supreme Court of Maryland (formerly the Court of Appeals) has stated that a parent has a right to a child’s earnings.
 However, that right may be lost in certain circumstances.
 For example, a parent's right to a child’s earnings can be lost where the parent abandons or neglects the child or forces the child to leave the home.

 Read the Case: Lucas v.
 Maryland Drydock Co., 182 Md.
 54 (Md.
 1943)